Dissuading A Witness

 - Has been served with a subpoena issued by a court (federal or state)

-Attorneys with The Bogan Law Firm might be able to successfully argue that the accused did not intend on dissuading a witnesses.
+Attorneys with The Bogan Law Firm, A Professional Corporation might be able to successfully argue that the accused did not intend on dissuading a witnesses.
 This depends upon the circumstances of the case and may or may not apply to the facts in your case.Factual innocence

 Many times, this crime arises out of disputes between spouses or lovers in a domestic violence scenario.
 It also arises quite often in assault cases or cases where the parties have a grudge or motivation to lie about the events.
 A resentful party can be very vindictive and falsely accuse someone of this type of crime.
-The Bogan Law Firm will fully investigate the allegations and any motives behind the allegation to ensure you are fully protected.
+The Bogan Law Firm, A Professional Corporation will fully investigate the allegations and any motives behind the allegation to ensure you are fully protected.